CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 Please note that accurately mapping, even between two standards, is a substantial undertaking.
 While we possess expertise in certain areas, we certainly don't claim mastery in all.
 We sincerely welcome any suggestions or feedback.

 !!!
 Note "BFF and PXF community alignment"
-    Regarding the interconversion between BFF and PXF, our anticipation is that the respective communities will merge the two standards over time.
+    Regarding the interconversion between BFF and PXF, **our anticipation is that the respective communities will merge the two standards over time**.
 Currently, we are prioritizing terms that, in our assessment, hold the most significance.
 The overarching objective is that Beacon v2 Models will increasingly align with Phenopackets, streamlining the conversion process in the future.